 What Is Michigan’s No-Fault Law for Motor Vehicle Accidents?

-In Michigan, a no-fault insurance state, you may be able to seek compensation beyond your PIP insurance and no-fault benefits if your injuries are serious.
-A Lansing personal injury lawyer from our law firm can help you determine if you have a case.
+In Michigan, you may be able to seek compensation beyond your PIP insurance and no-fault benefits if you suffered serious, life-altering injuries.
+A Lansing personal injury lawyer from our car accident law firm can help you determine if you have a valid personal injury case.

 Serious Injuries in Lansing Car Accident Cases

-MCL – Section 257.58c defines injuries that qualify as serious impairments of body function, allowing you to seek additional damages beyond no-fault insurance after a car accident.
+MCL – Section 257.58c defines injuries that qualify as serious impairments of body functions, allowing you to seek additional damages beyond no-fault insurance after a car accident.
 These include:

 The loss or loss of use of limbs, such as hands, feet, fingers, or thumbs